 There’s a lot of discrepancy.
 A lot of talent wasn’t getting representation on radio.
 During the time of Britney Spears and Cristina Aguilera, people had this thinking that career has an expiration date but that is not true.
 I am a known advocate of pursuing your career no matter what age.
 There has always been an abundance of music created by women in all genres.
 The research that were done is not adequate.
 There is so much work to do.

 Now that she has more control of her career, she has a lot of female on her bands.
+This is one of her ways of making space at the table for women.
 She found her drummer in a bar in New Jersey and she has been with Maggie for 9 years now.
 She’s such an amazing player.
 Her keyboard player can play like no other and has this spirit that is amazing.
 Their abilities are so good.
 Her album “Have A Seat” tackles everyone having a seat at the table.
 The title itself is about inclusivity.
 Listening to one another is one of the most loving thing you can do.
 Maggie tracked most of the record before the pandemic but it’s been so relevant after all we’ve been through.
 She already released 2 songs from her album and it’s all over the map.

 There is a common thread in what you’re hearing on the radio.
 It’s an artist that have been around then they’ll play a new artist.
 It’s really cool.
 This is just like how I have envisioned it for Women of Substance Radio.
 Radios and playlists have leveled up the playing field for different artists.